Sofia Ivanova

 Sofia Ivanova (Bulgarian: София Иванова; born 15 September 2005) is a Bulgarian rhythmic gymnast.
 She is a world champion with the Bulgarian team in World Championships 2022 in Sofia and world champion with 3 ribbons+2 balls.
+She is the European all-around champion and team champion with the Bulgarian team in 2023 and 2024, as well as a silver medalist in the 5-hoop final.
 She won gold in the senior team competition at the 2022 European Championships.

 Career

 Junior

 She first entered the spotlight in 2017, when she entered the national team and started to attend competitions abroad.

 Senior

 In 2021 Ivanova started competing in the senior category, winning bronze in the national championship and gold in the team competition.
 She competed at minor tournaments, like the Sofia cup and the Irina Deleanu cup as she was not considered among the top individuals.